Harry-Wallbank/ForcesOfVirtues/FinalGroupProject/README.txt

 Build 0.17
-	Fixed a bug that was caused when the enemies got falsly deleted from the array and was then not taken into the collision script which made it so that they were never checked for
+	Fixed a bug that was caused when the enemies got falsly deleted from the array and was then not taken into the collision script which made it so that they were never checked for Build 0.18
+	Final version of game stable with miniamal chance of bugs